cyrus-and/gdb-dashboard/README.md

 ## Configuration

-Files in `~/.gdbinit.d/` are executed in alphabetical order, but the preference is given to Python files.
-If there are subdirectories, they are walked recursively.
-The idea is to keep separated the custom modules definition from the configuration itself.

-By convention, the *main* configuration file should be placed in `~/.gdbinit.d/` (say `~/.gdbinit.d/init`) and can be used to tune the dashboard styles and modules configuration but also the usual GDB parameters.
+At startup the `~/.gdbinit.d/` directory tree is walked and files are evaluated in alphabetical order but giving priority to Python files.
+This is where user configuration files must be placed.